spacerefugee/vue-js-spatial-navigation/README.md

 #### Additional configuration `scrollOptions`:

 - The page will auto scroll to the focus element by using [`scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).

-You can set this `scrollOptions` for the `scrollIntoViewOptions`
+- You can set this `scrollOptions` for the `scrollIntoViewOptions`.

+- The page will not scroll to the focus element when setting `scrollOptions` to `""` or `null`.

 ```javascript
 const config = {